 - How time-consuming is it to do [insert process]?

 - Have you ever run out of [insert resource]?

 - Have you ever been unable to access [insert resource]?

 - Has a previous interruption in [insert process or operation] cost you resources?

 - Has the cost of [insert process or resource] ever kept you from [insert operation]?

-    - Who is responsible for handling issues that arise with [insert process or operation]?
+- Who is responsible for handling issues with [insert process or operation]?
 How does it impact their workload?

-    - What’s the biggest challenge your organization faces with [insert process or operation]?
+- What’s your organization’s biggest challenge with [insert process or operation]?

 - What are the disadvantages of your current processes for [insert operation]?